Only 20 minutes to the BEST summer salad!

 Instructions

-Trim boiled corn from the cob to get kernels.
-Or rinse canned or previously frozen corn in a colander under room temperature water and then drain thoroughly.
+- Trim boiled corn from the cob to get kernels.
+Or rinse canned or previously frozen corn in a colander under room temperature water and then drain thoroughly.2 cups corn

-- Use freshly boiled corn on the cob.
-Fresh corn will have a much better taste and texture than frozen or canned corn.
+- Corn: Use freshly boiled corn on the cob, it will have a much better taste and texture than frozen or canned corn.

-- Select a firm but ripe avocado.
-The avocado will get mushy if it is too ripe when mixed into the salad.
+- Avocado: The avocado will get mushy if it is too ripe when mixed into the salad.

-- Prep ingredients individually.
-If prepping ahead, store the ingredients individually and then toss together just before serving for the most crisp texture.
+- Make it early: If prepping ahead, store the ingredients individually and then toss together just before serving for the crispest texture.